A week in and Greece's new leftist PM sticks to tough line, for now

-ATHENS (Reuters) - While it sent conflicting messages, Greece’s new left-wing government spent most of its first week signalling determination to take the hard-line, anti-bailout stance that international investors and European leaders had feared.
+ATHENS, Feb 1 (Reuters) - Judging from Prime Minister Alexis Tsipras’ first week in office, Greece’s new leftist government is determined to take the hard-line, anti-bailout stance that international investors and European leaders had feared.

-In fewer than seven days, Prime Minister Alexis Tsipras’s administration in Athens has halted several planned privatisations, started debt relief talks, took European partners to task over Russian sanctions and held a tough line with the first euro zone official to visit the country after last Sunday’s elections.
+In fewer than seven days, the new administration in Athens has halted several planned privatisations, started talks with European partners over debt forgiveness and held a tough line with the first euro zone official to visit the country after last Sunday’s elections.

-Athens finally ended the week on a conciliatory note as Tsipras called the European Central Bank chief to assure him that the government wanted an accord with its creditors.
+Athens has also taken European partners to task over sanctions against Russia.

-But that message of moderation has been largely drowned out by the blizzard of policy moves over the past week aimed at rolling back the current bailout deal, which helped push stocks in Greek banks down 40 percent in just three days.
+Rattled by the leftist government’s first moves, investors pushed stocks in Greek banks down 40 percent in just three days.

 A first, more concrete test, of how Greece wants to position itself within the European Union, including the countries that have been paying for its 240 billion euro ($270 billion) bailout, comes in the next few days, however.